 While not all crime happens at night, car theft and armed robberies are more likely to occur then.
 The reason is simple — darkness makes these activities and threats more challenging to identify.
 As a result, lighting is a fundamental way to boost security in parking lots.

 Lights naturally increase visibility, which deters crime and makes safe navigation easier.
-Additionally, passers-by can better observe happenings within the lot, serving as a form of natural surveillance.
+Additionally, passersby can better observe what is happening within the lot, serving as a form of natural surveillance.
 A bright, well-lit area also instills comfort in visitors to the property.

 Choose ultrabright LED bulbs for energy efficiency and pair them with automatic sensors for more cost-effectiveness.
-It’s also prudent to think about backup power sources to ensure continued visibility during outages.
+It’s also prudent to consider backup power sources to ensure continued visibility during outages.
 Lighting types and installation areas to consider include:

-- Floodlights at parking facility entries and exits
+- Floodlights at parking facility entrances and exits

 - Small directional lights for all signage